zDevelopers/UHPlugin/README.md

 ### Others

  - `/uh freeze` : used to (un)freeze the entire game or some players.
+ - `/uh finish` : broadcasts the winner(s) of the game, and sends some fireworks!
  - `/t <message>` : sends a private message to the entire team of the sender.
  - `/uh about` : prints informations about the plugin and the translations.